yhlong0/IntellectCapital/mottos.md

  - try to sale at new market
  - try to sale more at existing market
  - Close, remove un-profit sections/business.
+5. Call/Email company you invest and ask questions.
+If they ignore you, just say you hold a lot of their stock by this broker.

 ## 自己的感悟